-Aloe vera may well be the oldest recorded plant known to humankind.
-It has been widely recognized around the world to hold health benefits.
-Aloe vera is used extensively to treat not only damaged skin but also fevers and wounds.July 10, 2019 12:20 pm
+From Alexander the Great to the twenty-first century, aloe vera has been widely recognized around the world to hold medicinal properties.
+It is is used extensively to treat not only damaged skin but also fevers and wounds.April 28, 2022 5:41 pm December 31, 2018 10:45 pm

 The first document we know of making reference to aloe vera is a Sumerian clay tablet, dating back to around BC 2100.
-Yet, the plant’s antiquity has been further confirmed by the Egyptian papyri to over three and a half thousand years.
+However, aloe has also been traced back to around 3,500 years ago thanks to Egyptian papyri.
+Its name comes from the Arabic word ‘alloeh’ referring to the plant’s ‘bitter’ taste.

-Jump to the middle of the twentieth century and we still see aloe vera being used by the military.
-This time, however, the injuries being treated were found on the bodies of Japan’s soldiers; they were caused by the 1944 atomic bomb rather than iron headed spears, swords, javelin or slingshot.
-It’s no wonder ancient Egyptians called aloe the ‘plant of immortality’.
+Fast forward to the middle of the twentieth century and the military was still relying on healing aloe vera.
+This time, however, the injuries being treated were found on the bodies of Japan’s soldiers.
+Their wounds were caused by the 1944 atomic bomb rather than iron headed spears, swords, javelin or slingshots.

-While the queens of Egypt credited aloe vera as the source of their beauty, anthropologists have recorded present-day hunter-gatherers who live in sub-Saharan Africa as using the plant as a natural form of deodorant.
+In the present day, anthropologists have recorded present-day hunter-gatherers who live in sub-Saharan Africa as using the plant as a natural deodorant.

 "Ancient Egyptians called aloe vera the 'plant of immortality'."